wadehuber/codeexamples/programming/scheme_information.md

 For Scheme, we will be using [DrRacket](https://download.racket-lang.org/).
 Make sure you include the language directive `#lang scheme` at the top of each Scheme source file you create.
 Save your files with the extension `.scm`.

+## Scheme (and other LISPs) Tutorials

+- An excellent video explaining how recursively adding elements of a list works - [The Parable of the Clones](https://youtu.be/Al15GtRxmRE)

 ## History of Lisp & Scheme

 - A great video on the [history of LISP](https://www.youtube.com/watch?v=hGY3uBHVVr4)